Generic Name: omega-3-acid ethyl esters (Oral route)

 - For high triglycerides or fats in the blood:

-- Adults—4 grams per day, taken as a single 4-gram dose (4 capsules) or as two 2-gram doses (2 capsules two times a day).
+- Adults—4 capsules per day, either taken as a single dose once per day, or 2 capsules two times a day.

 - Children—Use and dose must be determined by your doctor.